vivamoto/classifier/ensemble/README.md

 **Warning**
 DECORATE requires *neuralnets.py* available at https://github.com/vivamoto/Classifier/tree/master/neuralnets

-## Ensemble Learning Using Decorrelated Neural Networks
+## Ensemble learing via negative correlation
 The idea behind negative correlation learning is to encourage different individual networks in an ensemble to learn different parts or aspects of a training data so that the ensemble can learn the whole training data better.
 In negative correlation learning, all the individual networks in the ensemble are trained simultaneously through the correlation penalty terms in their error functions.
 Negative correlation learning attempts to train and combine individual networks in the same learning process.
 That is, the goal of each individual training is to generate the best result for the whole ensemble.

 ### Usage